Did We Save the Daylight? - 10th Sunday by Jeffrey Lo

 Closing time.

-LUZ, a teenage regular costumer has just been told it’s closing time.
+LUZ, a teenage regular customer has just been told it’s closing time.

 They stand up and start to pack up their stuff but they stop themselves and walk up to the store’s owner.